 AI and Cyber security: A Continual Evolution

 Since the mid-1990s, AI and cybersecurity have become increasingly intertwined, playing pivotal roles in enhancing organisations’ ability to identify vulnerabilities before they escalate into incidents.
-For businesses, AI has emerged as an invaluable asset in fortifying IT infrastructures against threats such as data breaches.
+For businesses, AI solutions consultants have emerged as an invaluable asset in fortifying IT infrastructures against threats such as data breaches.
 In an era of relentless cyberattacks, the paramount concern revolves around keeping pace, maintaining an edge, and retaining control.
 Technological advancements, particularly in machine learning, automation, and artificial intelligence, have empowered organisations to proactively tackle both existing and emerging threats.

 The Emergence of Machine Learning in Recent Times